YijieRuan/yijieruan.github.io/index.md

 **Introduction**

 * My name is Yijie.
-You can call my Steven
+You can call me Steven
 * I am a second-year computer science major at UCSD
 * This is the page for my project in CSE110
 >So this would be fun.
 I guess